nishika26/pucho/README.md

 ---

 ## 4. Language handling

-Pucho preserves the user's language end-to-end **without a translate-to-English- and-back round trip**.
-Voice is transcribed in its original language (Sarvam STT, no translation); text passes through as-is.
-Because the LLM is natively multilingual, it reads the question in Hindi/Marathi/Hinglish/English directly and a prompt instruction keeps the **reply in that same language**; voice replies are spoken back in the detected language via Sarvam TTS.

 The one weak point was **retrieval**: our corpus is English, so embedding a Hindi query against English chunks gave weaker matches for exactly the non-English users